 These symptoms can easily be mistaken as signs of other conditions, such as hemorrhoids.

-Many people may not be comfortable reporting these problems to a doctor.
-But it is important to let your doctor know about these issues, so that more serious conditions can be ruled out.
+Many people may not be comfortable telling these problems to a doctor.
+But it is important to let your doctor know about your symptoms, so that she can rule out more serious conditions.

 Preparing for Your Doctor's Visit

-In most cases, reporting your symptoms can give your doctor enough information to suspect anal fissure.
-If you've experienced any of the aforementioned symptoms, be sure to let your doctor know:
+In most cases, discussing your symptoms can give your doctor enough information to diagnose anal fissure.
+If you've experienced any of the symptoms, be sure to tell her:

 when you have pain, burning, or itching

 how long the pain and discomfort usually lasts